InteragencyEcologicalProgram/smonitr/README.md

 # smonitr
-smonitr is an R package used for IEP Status &amp; Trends Seasonal Reports.
+smonitr is an R package used for the IEP Status &amp; Trends Seasonal Reports.
 It contains a group of functions used to standardize the formatting and elements of the plots used in the reports.

 ## Installation Instructions